TuringGpt/Dashboard_Clone/envs/incident/tools/interface_1/policy.md

 - Check for existing records with same registration number or email
 - Set initial status as active unless user specifies otherwise
 - Create client record with current timestamp
-- Return client identifier and confirm successful creation
+- Returned client identifier and successful creation flag if client was created

-What to do: Ensure all required fields are completed before saving client record.

 ### Updating Client Information
 When to use: When client details change or status modifications are required.